findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 #### 2019/H2 Results

 We had implemented all the most important use cases with our new protocol engine.
-We had an asymmetric agent which could be in all of the needed roles of SSI: a holder, an issuer, and a verifier.
+We had an symmetric agent which could be in all of the needed roles of SSI: a holder, an issuer, and a verifier.
 Also, the API seemed to be OK at a high level of abstraction.
 The individual messages were shit.